Art

 Embracing Arizona: The Hunt Tomb

 He was the longest-serving governor in Arizona history.
 George WP Hunt served seven terms in that office between 1912 and and 1933.
-His final resting place is this white pyramid overlooking Downtown Phoenix and Valley from a hill in Papago Park.
-Influenced by Egyptomania among architects and designers probably led to the choice of the
+His final resting place is this white pyramid overlooking Downtown Phoenix and The Valley from a hill in Papago Park.
+Influenced by Egyptomania among architects and designers probably led to the choice of

 Embracing Arizona: The Hunt Tomb Read More »